Analysis | A handful of fraud allegations have spurred hundreds of proposed laws limiting voting access

 There were no “significant voting irregularities.”
 There were irregularities, sure, but there always are.
 Those in the 2020 presidential contest, which forced Pence to seek new employment, were definitionally insignificant given that they were no more or less substantial than in years past.
-What Pence is doing is what so much of the traditional Republican establishment has been trying to do since Pence’s old boss began insisting that he wasn’t an electoral loser: convert the sweeping sense of concern whipped up by Donald Trump into something politically usable.
+What Pence is doing is what so much of the traditional Republican establishment has been trying to do since Pence’s old boss began insisting that he wasn’t an electoral loser: Convert the sweeping sense of concern whipped up by Donald Trump into something politically usable.

 Pence goes on to practice the two-step we’ve seen so often since a violent mob stormed the Capitol on Jan.
 6 and shouted that they wanted to murder him, claiming that the real issue at the heart of the mob’s concerns were changes to voting policies at the state level.
 This is laughable, of course; the mob was told that the election was stolen through fraud and wanted to hang Pence because they thought he was acquiescent.
 But the goal of Republican legislators at the moment is to pass new laws restricting that access — and hopefully rewinding recent Democratic success — and so Pence makes a now familiar rhetorical pirouette.